remiadon/remiadon.github.io/_posts/2019-08-24-a-more-flexible-lcm-beta.md

 HLCM paper.
 Only the LCM function will change (line 3)
 ![LCM main function](/img/LCM_main.png)

-Something we will use to build our implemenation is

 #### LCM function
 Below is a compaison between the original inner algorithm as described in the paper